hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/01_Intro_chipseq_data_organization.md

 ## Exploring the dataset

 Our goal for this session is to compare the the binding profiles of [Nanog](https://www.nature.com/stemcells/2009/0909/090910/full/stemcells.2009.118.html) and [Pou5f1](https://www.nature.com/articles/7290134) (Oct4).
 The ChIP was performed on H1 human embryonic stem cell line (h1-ESC) cells, and sequenced using Illumina.
 The datasets were obtained from the [HAIB TFBS ENCODE collection](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/encodeDCC/wgEncodeHaibTfbs/).
-These 2 transcription factors are involved in **stem cell pluripotency** and one of the goals is to understand their roles, individually and together, in transriptional regulation.
+For these 6 samples, we will be using reads from only a 32.8 Mb of chromosome 12 (chr12:1,000,000-33,800,000), so we can get through the workflow in a reasonable amount of time.

 Two replicates were collected and each was divided into 3 aliquots for the following: